-20We are grateful to an anonymous reviewer for this observation, and for mentioning the interesting alternative hypothesis that while evaluativity itself might not gradable, the likelihood of interpreting an adjective as evaluative could be - and this likelihood could be affected by a variety of factors: the salience of a potential comparison class, multidimensionality, relatedness to a clear measurement scale (e.g., tall vs. easy), frequency in general, and frequency of use in contexts with salient measurement scales in particular.
+[21] We are grateful to an anonymous reviewer for this observation, and for mentioning the interesting alternative hypothesis that while evaluativity itself might not gradable, the likelihood of interpreting an adjective as evaluative could be - and this likelihood could be affected by a variety of factors: the salience of a potential comparison class, multidimensionality, relatedness to a clear measurement scale (e.g. tall versus easy), frequency in general, and frequency of use in contexts with salient measurement scales in particular.

-from and affect / update the context.
-Paying attention to the incremental dynamics of interpretation crucially enabled us to understand the fine-grained effects provided by our experimental studies, which were at first glance contradicting the coarser generalizations reported in the previous literature that were based on informally collected introspective judgments.
+update this context.
+When we adopted the Bierwisch Test as the core of methodology in Experiments 1 and 2, we intended to avoid complications of context by presenting each stimulus in a null and thereby (presumably) neutral context.
+However, our results show that even if the discourse-initial null context was neutral, the actual context of interpretation for the stimuli ended up not being neutral because the descriptive content of the stimuli themselves is able to simultaneously draw from and affect/update the context.
+Paying attention to the incremental dynamics of interpretation crucially enabled us to understand the finegrained effects provided by our experimental studies, which were at first glance contradicting the coarser generalizations reported in the previous literature which were based on informally collected introspective judgments.